Avatar

 MSc Fellow, KEMRI-Wellcome Trust Research Programme

 Investigated rhinovirus transmission across social scales (school, households, the Kilifi HDSS and hospital inpatients) using genomic and bioinformatic approaches.
-Conducted metagenomic and amplicon-based sequencing and employed tools such as MEGA and BEAST for phylogenetic analysis and temporal reconstruction of transmission patterns.
+Conducted metagenomic and amplicon-based sequencing and phylogenetic analysis for temporal reconstruction of transmission patterns.
 Mentored by Prof James Nokes and Dr Charles Agoti.

 Sep 2018 – Dec 2020